wkolowski/Type-Theory-Wishlist/README.md

 We take Cubical Type Theory and the homotopical style of doing mathematics for granted.
 The revolution has already occurred!

 In practice, this means that we have a type `I` which represents the interval.
 In fact `I` is only a pretype, i.e. it cannot be the codomain of a function, only the domain.
-There are two constants `i0 : I` and `i1 : I` which represent the beginning and the end of the inerval.
+There are two constants `i0 : I` and `i1 : I` which represent the beginning and the end of the interval.
 There are also operations: unary `~` and binary `∧`, `∨` which together with `i0` and `i1` make `I` into a free de Morgan algebra.
 All the laws are computational equalities.
 Here's a list (taken from [Agda's documentation page](https://agda.readthedocs.io/en/v2.6.0/language/cubical.html)):

 ```
 i0 ∨ i    ≡ i